Backend Interface

 You can add additional parameters to the apply!

 method if required for specific operations.
-Just make sure to call the function correctly from execute

-Implement the execute
+Implement the execute!

 Method

-Define the execute
+Define the execute!

 method to manage execution, whether by simulation or interaction with a quantum device’s API.

-for operation in circuit
+for i in 1:shots

 end